nkapetanas/dbpal/README.md

 from there, get the IP that will be produced and change from localhost 0.0.0.0 to the IP produced in the file dbpal/django/dbpalproj/settings_dev.py, where it says DATABASES --> HOST (line 98).
 In this way, the Django will be able to "see" the docker service that is running.

 Download the engsql.txt that was used for training from link https://1drv.ms/t/s!AvtMSAl72kBFlXAm2p1baDAM5sKp?e=Gavgfk and place it in the django directory, together with the already existing files encoder.dict and decoder.dict .

+Microsoft Visual C++ Redistributable should be installedm if you are a windows user, otherwise may lead to the DLL load failure.
+It can be downloaded at https://aka.ms/vs/16/release/vc_redist.x64.exe
 When no errors are shown in the terminal where we run the django server, and the the UI part is up(ng serve in the UI configuration), we can navigate to http://localhost:4200/ and start submitting queries.